 #4 Where do I leave my stuff?

 You will need to get kitted out at the ski rental shop before your lesson starts.
 Make sure you arrive early to do paperwork as there is sometimes a long queue before lesson time and you do not want to miss your first lesson.
 Most rental shops will have lockers for your valuables and a place to leave your street shoes.

 You can also consider picking up your rental gear the day before your lesson (most rental shops will not charge you for the day if you pick them up after 4pm).
 This way, you can change into your rental gear in the comfort of your hotel and wear your rental boots to the lesson meeting point.
-And you can also avoid the pre-lesson chaos in the rental shop.
+This way you can avoid the pre-lesson chaos in the rental shop.

 #5 What else do I need to bring?

 Photo ID for ski rental, some cash for lunch / drinks, and yourself.
 Oh and lip balm for the girlies 🙂 Beginner snowboarders might want to consider bringing knee and wrist guards (the type you use for roller-blading are fine).